xzg5101/xzg5101.github.io/blogs/potential_functions.md

 ## Demo

-The a short demo of author's implementation can be viewed at：
+A short demo of author's implementation can be viewed at：

 [Link to My Demo](https://www.bilibili.com/video/BV1xg411v71t/)